Rokiis1/roadmap/test_case_design/4_level/4_level_case_design.md

 At this level, testing goes beyond simply executing statements.
 It focuses on the different paths that can be taken when a condition is evaluated.
 Whenever the program encounters a decision point, such as an `if` or `else`, the execution can follow different branches depending on the condition.

 A **branch** represents one of these possible outcomes.
 For example, an `if` statement has two branches, one when the condition is true and one when it is false.
-If only one branch is executed during testing, the other branch remains untested, which may hide defects.
+An `else if` chain creates additional branches, each representing a distinct decision outcome.
+If only one branch is executed during testing, the other branches remain untested, which may hide defects.

 To measure how thoroughly the code is tested, **branch coverage** is used.
 It represents the percentage of executed branches compared to the total number of branches in the code.